REST API

 Authentication is handled via usernames and passwords.

-REST API endpoints must submit that Bearer token in the HTTP header of each request: Authorization: Bearer abEARERtOKENlOOKSlIKEtHIS
+API calls to REST API endpoints must submit that Bearer token in the HTTP header of each request: Authorization: Bearer abEARERtOKENlOOKSlIKEtHIS

 .